Samuel6710/Metroid-Prime-Randomizer-Weeklies/README.md

 [Echoes Odd Weekly Settings](https://github.com/Uncle-Reggie/Metroid-Prime-Randomizer-Weeklies/blob/main/Echoes/echoes-odd-weekly-settings-current.rdvpreset)\
 [Echoes Even Weekly Settings](https://github.com/Uncle-Reggie/Metroid-Prime-Randomizer-Weeklies/blob/main/Echoes/echoes-even-weekly-settings-current.rdvpreset)

-Versions will be iterated with dates for posterity of old presets.
+Version zips will be iterated with dates for posterity of old presets.\
+To download individual files, use the RAW button and then right-click -> save as.
+Make sure to remove the ".txt" that automatically appends to the end of the file.

 # Maintainers

-When updating preset zips, please upload with the release tag format "gamename-weekly-settings-month-year" and use the same format for the zip filename.\
+When updating preset zips, please create a new release with the tag format "weekly-settings-month-year" and upload the new zip with the other game's current zip.
+Use the following format for the zip filenames.\
-*(Example: "prime-weekly-settings-feb-2023")*
+*(Tag Example: "weekly-settings-feb-2023"
+(Zip Example: "prime-weekly-settings-feb-2023.zip")*

 Then edit/replace the files in [Prime](./Prime/) or [Echoes](./Echoes/) with the file format "gamename-weekname--weekly-settings-current.rdvpreset"\
-*(Example: "echoes-even-weekly-settings-current.rdvpreset")*
+*(File Example: "echoes-even-weekly-settings-current.rdvpreset")*